UniOfGreenwich/ELEE1147_Exercises/src/Learning_C/Learning_C.md

 ## 7. Data Types

-- Create a new file with nano like this:
+- Create a new file with called `dataTypeSize.c`

-`$ nano dataTypeSize.c`

 - We are going to write a program that returns the size of each data type availabe in `c`, modify the program to look like below: